Distributing Multipartite Entanglement over Noisy Quantum Networks: Label-Isotonicity for GHZ States

-In this section we will focus on the properties of the algebras for trees in a GHZ state distribution under the star scheme, namely in determining they are label-isotone with respect to every single algebra for routing.
-Starting with the fidelity metric.
-This metric has a correspondent algebra given by:
+In this section we will focus on the properties of the algebras for trees in a GHZ state distribution under the \textit{star-scheme}, namely in determining wether they are label-isotone with respect to every single algebra for routing they depend on.
+Starting with the fidelity metric, the correspondent algebra is identical to the one described in the previous section, but in a \textit{star-scheme}, since there is only one Steiner node, every branch connects to a terminal.
+From the fidelity metric on the main text, by separating the three different identical parts in a vector, we can arrive at the algebra:

 $f_\text{GHZ}: \Big( [\nicefrac{1}{2};1) \cup \{0\} , \geq , (\nicefrac{1}{2};1) , (0;1)^3 , 0, \oplus_\text{GHZ}, h \Big)$ with $\oplus_\text{GHZ} : (0;1)^3 \times (\nicefrac{1}{2};1) \longrightarrow (0;1)^3$ given by: